MichaelRDionne/DigitalGoldRush/README.md

 - 🧑‍🎓 I’m currently learning blockchain analysis and Architecture at University of Nicosia.
 - 🧑‍🎓 I have recently finished a Fintech bootcamp.
 - 💞️ I’m looking to collaborate on blockchain applications in healthcare and gaming.
-- ✨ I have over 25 years of Nursing experience and would love to colloborate on medical apps in the Blockchain
+- ✨ I have over 25 years of Nursing experience and would love to collaborate on medical apps in the Blockchain
 - 🤖 Interested in implementing AI & neural networks to develop better preventative care models
 - [![Python](https://img.shields.io/badge/Michael_Dionne-LinkedIn-blue)](https://www.linkedin.com/in/michael-dionne-b2a1b61b/)

 ---

 ### :hammer_and_wrench: Languages and Tools

 <div>